* OPEC aims to cut output by extra 1.5 mln bpd to end-2020

-* Formal OPEC+ meeting in Vienna on Friday delayed (Updates prices, adds detail on OPEC discussions)
+* Formal OPEC+ meeting in Vienna on Friday delayed (Updates prices, adds detail, sources)

 A Russian high-level source told Reuters on Friday that Moscow would not back an OPEC call for extra reductions in oil output and would agree only to an extension of existing cuts by OPEC and its allies, a group known as OPEC+.